Teyras/MT/text/chapters/appendix0_attachments.md

   images
 - `/containers/plots` -- evaluation and plotting of results of performance measurements
-- `/user_behaviour` -- scripts for collection and evaluation of data about user behaviour
+- `/user_behavior` -- scripts for collection and evaluation of data about user behavior
-- `/user_behaviour/predict_processing_times.py` -- an implementation of the
+- `/user_behavior/predict_processing_times.py` -- an implementation of the
   processing time estimation formula described in Section
   \ref{processing-time-estimation}
 - `/thesis.pdf` -- an electronic version of this thesis